 Barrier Type 2024 2025 2026 Built Environment Action: Review and create a plan to repair and update washroom and door functionality/ accessibility Detail: Identify the required budget and a workforce plan to support the repair and updates to current washrooms and door functionality/ accessibility on campus.
 Accountable Department(s): Facilities and Capital Planning Action: Repair and update washroom and door functionality/accessibility Detail: Prioritize repair and updates to current washrooms and door functionality/accessibility on campus.
 Establish and ensure a high accessibility and inclusivity standard.
 This includes door openers (internal/external) and inclusive washrooms.
 Accountable Department(s): Facilities and Capital Planning Action: Review the Evacuation / Emergency Preparedness Plan (building by building review) Detail: This H&S committee will share the current plan and communication process (web, posters, onboarding, drills, etc.).
 The plan will be updated to include an accessibility lens that includes persons with disabilities.
 Accountable Department(s): Safety and Risk Action: Assessment of the built environment for all UNBC campuses Detail: Conduct a thorough assessment of the built environment on campuses to ensure it is inclusive and accessible.
 Consider working with an external consultant, faculty, or students.
 The University will also need to consider the campuses shared with colleges.
 Plan for and prioritize necessary retrofits Accountable Department(s): Facilities and Capital Planning Action: Develop a facilities accessibility standard for every campus based on the assessment Detail: Develop and implement a holistic facilities accessibility standard to ensure that all facilities on campus are accessible and inclusive, including all new buildings and construction, audit timelines, budget, etc. This is part of a longer-term item and work can begin in 2025.
 Accountable Department(s): Facilities and Capital Planning Action: Snow removal on campus Detail: Understand how snow removal on campus impacts access given a majority of the academic year is during the winter season.
 Share and implement ideas to improve current procedures.
-Facilities to share route planning and prioritization and provide avenues for feedback on decision-making and prioritization.
-The University will need to keep in mind the current constraints of budget/resources.
+Facilities to share route planning and prioritization and provide avenues for feedback on decision- making and prioritization.
+The University will need to keep in mind the current constraints of budget/ resources.
 Increase internal communications to understand the impacts on the University community for "off-routine" activities (procedures here will also be reviewed).
-Accountable Department(s): Facilities Education Action: Accessibility resource bank Detail: Establish a resource bank that serves as a publicly accessible centralized repository of materials, tools, and information to support accessibility efforts on campus, accessibility learnings and best practices.
-Accessibility resources currently exist in the Office of Equity and Inclusion, Library, Access Resource Centre and Human Resources.
-Accountable Department(s): Led by the Office of Equity and Inclusion in collaboration with the Library, Human Resources, and Access Resource Centre.
+Accountable Department(s): Facilities Education efforts on campus, accessibility learnings and best Resource Centre and Human Resources. ublicly accessible centralized repository of materials, practices.
+Accessibility resources currently exist in th Equity and Inclusion in collaboration with the Library, e Office of Equity and Inclusion, Library, Access